-TOA CORPORATION regards climate change as one of its most material issues, in December 2021, expressed its support for the final recommendations of the Task Force on Climate-related Financial Disclosures (TCFD).
+TOA CORPORATION Group expressed its support for the final recommendations of the Task Force on Climate-related Financial Disclosures (TCFD) in December 2021.*1

 Governance | The organization’s governance around climate-related risks and opportunities |